-- o The college Senior Leadership Team (SLT) is responsible for the implementation and supervision of this policy. - A nominated member of the Board of Governors will lead on safeguarding and will receive regular reports on safeguarding matters. - All safeguarding procedures will be implemented by all staff and volunteers. - The Designated Safeguarding Lead will be responsible for investigating any safeguarding concerns reported.
+- The Senior Leadership Team (SLT) is responsible for the implementation and supervision of this policy. - A nominated member of the governing body will lead on safeguarding and all governors will receive regular data on safeguarding within the college. - o Safeguarding procedures will be implemented by all college staff and volunteers. - The Designated Safeguarding Leads will be responsible for investigating any safeguarding concerns reported.